cjdelisle/cjdns/doc/admin-api.md

 * Step 1: Request a cookie from the server.

-* Step 2: Calculate the SHA-256 of the cookie and your admin password, place this hash and cookie in the request.
+* Step 2: Calculate the SHA-256 of your admin password and the cookie, place this hash and cookie in the request.

 * Step 3: Calculate the SHA-256 of the entire request with the hash and cookie added, replace the hash in the request with this result.

-Steps 1 and 2 securely bind the cookie to the password so that the password hash cannot be taken and used again in another request later on, step 3 binds the cookie and password to the request so that a man-in-the-middle cannot change the content of the request in flight.
+Steps 1 and 2 securely bind the password to the cookie so that the password hash cannot be taken and used again in another request later on, step 3 binds the password and cookie to the request so that a man-in-the-middle cannot change the content of the request in flight.